AnushDeCosta/Modular-Cafe-Ordering-System/debugginglog.md

 ### Error code and Description

-No error occurred, but I realised early that future bugs could appear if item name or price were invalid.
+No error occurred during testing, but I identified a potential risk: future bugs could arise if item names or prices were invalid.
 Since all menu items inherit from Item, I decided to add validation up front in the constructor.

 Expected: